 No Defined Deadline

-Nine states do not have set legislative redistricting deadlines.
-They are Arizona, Delaware, Georgia, Nebraska, New Mexico, Rhode Island, South Carolina, Tennessee, and West Virginia.
+Eight states do not have set legislative redistricting deadlines.
+They are Arizona, Georgia, Nebraska, New Mexico, Rhode Island, South Carolina, Tennessee, and West Virginia.